flatredball/FlatRedBallDocs/tutorials/damage-dealing/03-damage-events.md

 ### Using += vs =

-This tuturoial has used both of the terms \*delegate\* and \*event\*, primarily using event to indicate that these are methods which are invoked in response to something happening in the game such as the enemy taking damage.
+This tutorial has used both of the terms \*delegate\* and \*event\*, primarily using event to indicate that these are methods which are invoked in response to something happening in the game such as the enemy taking damage.
 Before moving on to a new topic we should cover some of the technical details of how these delegates work.

 Technically, these are delegates and not events.
 In other words, the IDamageable and IDamageArea interfaces do not define these using the `event` keyword.
 Therefore, these can be invoked externally, allowing the `DamageableExtensionMethods.TakeDamage` methods to call these methods as necessary.